stacyyuu/reading-notes/301/class-03.md

 ## How to Pass Functions Between Components

 1. In the video, what is the first step that the developer does to pass functions between components?
-- State exists at higher component, lower component triggers something to happen at that state
+- State exists at higher component, lower component triggers something to happen at that state.
-- Create function at whereever the state is that we're going to change
+- Create function at wherever the state is that we're going to change.

 2. In your own words, what does the increment function do?
 - The increment function updates the count based on the name that is passed from the object.

 3. How can you pass a method from a parent component into a child component?
 - Create a new prop name and assign with this.method.
 It references the method that exists in the component object.
+- `increment = {this.increment}`
 - It can be passed just like a prop.

 4. How does the child component invoke a method that was passed to it from a parent component?